Medigap Plan F is one of the 10 standardized Medicare Supplement Insurance plan options sold in most states.

 Plan F covers the most standardized Medigap benefits and is the most popular Medigap plan.

-In fact, 49% of Medigap beneficiaries are enrolled in Plan F.1
+In fact, 46% of beneficiaries are enrolled in Medigap Plan F.1

 Note: Plan F is not available for sale to Medicare beneficiaries who became eligible for Medicare after January 1, 2020.
 If you fall in this category, you may want to consider Medigap Plan G instead.